Adasha/frame-seq/README.md

 # frame-anim
 Custom HTML element to animate nested images.

 Early alpha.
+Preloading not implemented yet so it will stutter through first playthrough.

 ## Features